Characters of the Overwatch franchise: Widowmaker

 Widowmaker, real name Amélie Lacroix, is a French sniper and assassin.
 She wields the Widow's Kiss, a versatile rifle that fires in full automatic at close-range, and can convert into a sniper rifle for long-range kills.
 She also uses a Grappling Hook to reach high ledges and Venom Mines to disable enemies.
 Her ultimate ability is Infra-Sight, which activates her recon visor to highlight all enemies through walls for her and her team, similar to a wallhack.
 Widowmaker is voiced by Chloé Hollings.

 Support heroes

 Support heroes typically have less offensive ability and instead provide support for their teammates by healing them, and in some cases providing other buffs and helpful effects.
 They may also be able to apply debuffs to the opposing team, making them more susceptible to attack.
 Support heroes automatically regenerate their own health more readily than other heroes.

 Ana

-Ana Amari (أنا أمري) is an Egyptian sniper and bounty hunter, and one of the founding members of Overwatch.
-She wields a Biotic Rifle loaded with smart darts that damage enemies and heal allies, as well as a sidearm that fires Sleep Darts.
-She also carries Biotic Grenades that disable enemy healing and boost ally healing.
-Her ultimate ability is Nano Boost, which grants an attack and defense boost to a teammate hero.
-She also appears as a playable hero in Heroes of the Storm.
+Ana Amari is an Egyptian sniper and bounty hunter, one of the founding members of Overwatch, and Pharah's mother.
+Her rifle fires biotic rounds that can heal allies or make foes vunerable.
+She also can throw biotic grenades that do the same with splash damage.
+She can fire a traquilizer shot that briefly puts an enemy to sleep.
+Her ultimate heals an ally to full health and briefly increases their attack and defense bonus.
 Ana is voiced by Aysha Selim.